GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors

 By Koh Gui Qing

-NEW YORK, Jan 10 (Reuters) - World stocks stumbled again on Monday while the 10-year Treasury yield hit a two-year high as bets that the U.S. Federal Reserve could raise interest rates as soon as March led investors to pare risky assets.
+NEW YORK, Jan 10 (Reuters) - U.S. stocks fell on Monday despite staging a comeback late in the day, as bets that the U.S. Federal Reserve could raise interest rates as soon as March led investors to pare risky assets and lifted the 10-year Treasury yield to a two-year high.

 Monday's drop follows a bruising first week of the year when a strong signal from the Fed that it would tighten policy faster to tackle inflation and then data showing a strong U.S. labor market, unnerved investors who had pushed equities to record highs over the holiday period.

-Technology stocks, which have soared in the past two years thanks in part to very low interest rates, led the falls while investors bought into lower-valued energy and financial shares.
+Technology stocks, which have soared in the past two years thanks in part to very low interest rates, led the falls early in the day but rallied later in the session to leave the Nasdaq Composite .IXIC up just 0.05%.

 "The big story of the first week of the new year has been the steady march higher in U.S. treasury yields," said Arthur Hogan, chief market strategist at National Holdings Corp.